Noah-R/Mulligan-Decider/README.md

 ## Near term things for me to do

-    Make the model run server side
+    Build out web app
+        Front end
+        Prediction format
+        Explanation
+        User-proof

+    Generalize code for other sets/formats
+        Each set has its own files for model
+            list of model features
+            list of card names
+            mulligan win rates

     Set up a website to host this on

+    Improve machine learning stack
-    Try a three-layer configuration to use more data
+        Try a three-layer configuration
+        Configure a model that can use all the data Improve algorithm efficiency of prediction function